matisszilard/devops-palinta/doc/elk-requironments.md

 ## Step 2: Log directly into Elasticsearch

-Create / update a microservice to send logs into Elasticsearch.
+Create or update a microservice to send logs into Elasticsearch.
 The microservice should run on OC.

 Elasticsearch host: http://elk.apps.okd.codespring.ro, port: 80 or http://okd-5mthh-worker-tb667.apps.okd.codespring.ro:30029 .